Shrewsbury and Hereford Railway: North and West Line

 It was not until 1888 that the "North and West" expresses of the London and North Western and Great Western Railways were introduced, coincidentally with the opening of the Severn Tunnel, the Shrewsbury and Hereford line, thus attaining for the first time the dignity of a main line of first-rank importance...

 Acquisition by the LNWR and GWR

 The Shrewsbury and Hereford Railway had been leased jointly by the LNWR and the GWR jointly.
 From time to time those companies pressed for actual acquisition of the line, and this was finally agreed to.
-An Act of 1871 authorised it: the line was the joint property of the LNWR and GWR.
+The London and North-western Railway (Additional Powers) Act 1870 (33 & 34 Vict. c. cxii) authorised it: from 1 August 1870 the line was the joint property of the LNWR and GWR.
+Under the act, whilst the railway was directly vested in the LNWR and GWR, the Shrewsbury and Hereford Railway Company continued in existence to pay 6% dividends to the shareholders.

 Passenger train service

 The passenger service recorded in Bradshaw in 1895 is not heavy; there were four express trains marked "North and West Express", as well as four semi-fast trains, one of them marked "L&NW train".
 There were five stopping trains.
 The North and West Expresses generally divided and combined at Pontypool, with a portion for the South Wales main line and a portion for Bristol.
 On Sundays there were one night-time "North and West Express", one L&NW train and one stopping train.